Seeds Create-For the Love of Water

 Apples are very easy to grow from seed.
 I would recommend collecting wild apples that are blemish and insect proof.
 This is the future of apples.
 Organically producing them while improving the overall health benefits you can find the perfect apple far greater than research scientists.
 Anyone can contribute to this noble cause.
 Apple seeds are extracted by crushing the core or cutting them with a knife and popping the seeds out one by one if you want.
 I use to use a hand brick and patio sand tamper for crushing.
 Then I would put the apple pomice in a Vita-mix slowly grinding it in reverse to break the seeds out of the inner core.
 Then onto a large bowl and do a bit of panning action for gold where the seeds would sink to the bottom and the pulp would float off.
 Once cleaned then I would put them on a screen rack to dry.
 After drying for a couple of days, I would rub them and repeat the process adding a touch of Dr. Bronners peppermint soap.
 All-One Brothers and Sisters.
 Then let them dry again for a few days.
 From here I would let them after ripen for a month on a shelf where they were in an open zip lock bag with a bit of dry peat moss in there to let them continue the growth of their embyo.
 Finally I would add a teeny amount of water and mix thoroughly and store at 34 F to 38F for 90 to 120 days.
 Often apple seeds will sprout after 60 days or so.
 You cannot stop that so the seed needs to get planted soon because once its too etioliated, then it damps off easy.
 Sprouting them in the fridge is very good in terms of success.
 Sometimes a portion of them sprout the second year.
 So do not throw your seeds out thinking you failed.
 Check for rotting or mold.
 Wash and check for smelly seeds that are now part of the compost.
 Remember to plant at the level of the root collar and not the stem.
 You can skip all of this if you put them in a germination tray with drainage holes and germinate them outside.
 Make sure to cover the tray in window screeen to prevent mice and voles from consuming them during the winter.
 The tray should never let to be dried out.
 The apples will sprout in the spring in April and May.

-Sloe plum is a good example of a species fruit that has huge health benefits yet it is not found to any degree in North America.
-For a while I was told I had the only planting of it.
+Sloe plum is a good example of a species fruit that has health benefits yet it is not found to any degree in North America.
 At that time, people had no idea what it was or anything about the plant.
-There was some misinformation about it being invasive because it spread by runners.
-We sold it a little.
 Eventually the spirit companies along with a few wineries purchased all of the plants I could produce.
 I remember finding the plant in a landscape in the early 1980’s in an apartment complex where I had a contract to do the lawn maintenance for one season.
 There was a woman from Latvia who lived in one of the units so I am guessing she got her starts from her homeland.
 The fruit was not possible to eat fresh as it was so highly astringent.
 It was used to flavor drinks.
-Eventually through an arboretum exchange I received enough seed to outplant an actual row of them from the variety, ‘Plena’.
-From here after the giant whittling down from black knot began and I ended up with 3-4 plants with zero disease.
-This is the ideal thing to do with seeds and seedling plants that are genetically different.
-Start with an unknown crop from a global perspective, cultivate the plant, make a useful product from it and find out what health benefits are within it.
-Spread the seed and spread the word.
-Sloe plum seeds need an after ripening period.
+Eventually through an arboretum exchange I received enough seed to outplant a row of them from the variety, ‘Plena’.
+From here after the giant whittling down from black knot disease began and I ended up with 3-4 plants with immunity .
+This is the ideal thing to do with seed grown plants to make a healthy population.
+Sloe plum seeds need an after ripening period to mature fully.
 I would whiz them up in a blender carefully not crushing the seed coats.
-I would do this several times over the course of a week going back and forth from blending to letting sit overnight on a screen after several washes.
+I would do this several times over the course of a week going back and forth from blending to letting it sit overnight on a screen after several washes.
 The fruit hangs on tight to the seed coat.
 After cleaning I would put them in a lightly moist media and store at room temperature for 2 months before refrigeration.
 Then cold 3 months and then store at room temperature for the next season.
 Some sprouting may be seen after three months of cold but normally this species requires two cold dormancies with a warm dormancy in between.
 This warm dormancy matures the embryo fully and the seed continues its growth prior to the last cold dormancy which then changes the chemical make up which prohibits sprouting.
-Once that seed is finished, then it can grow.
 The plant produces a very long tap root and a small top the first year.
-It is a plant that grows in rock and sand.
 From seed it takes roughly 4-6 years to fruit.
-This method described is pretty much the same with all Prunus but most do not require the second year dormancy to any degree.

-I found these soybeans near the entry way to a cottage I was renting.
+I found a soybean plant near the entry way to a cottage I was renting.
 What am I going to do with those?
 I planted them.
 A groundhog came by and ate most of the plant.
 They flowered and set fruit.
 I now have the same amount of seeds I started with.
-What am I going to do with those?
-I cannot tell what direction I may go.
 I tried once to buy the wild groundcover soybeans of Australia.
 I remember seeing the giant five foot soybean plants across the road from our farm when they first started growing them in the 1970’s.
 I remember trying to eat soybeans in college where even butter and soy bacon bits could not cloak the flavor.
-I do have four beans.
-I do have some ground.
-I will try again to see what the beans will say to me.
-Afterall they are seeds and Thoreau said to expect miracles.
+I have four beans.
+I will try again and see what the beans will say to me in terms of directions .
+Thoreau said to expect miracles in a seed.
 He grew soybeans.

 Posted in Diversity Found, Ecology-Biodiversity-Integration, Miracles of Nature | Tagged , , , , , , , , , , , , | Comments Off on Seeds: River Cane, Pawpaw, Apple, Sloe Plum, Soybean